The following tips were compiled, in part, from student commentary; much of this advice

 to an honors thesis in a later semester.

-you might ask the instructor of the course to be your advisor.
+you might ask the instructor of the course to be your Director.

 - Get started early.
 It's best to pick a subject you have already started working on

-- In one of your first meetings with your advisor, make a schedule--setting up appointments,
+- In one of your first meetings with your Director, make a schedule--setting up appointments,

-being sure your advisor knows all your deadlines, etc. Then, keep track of your progress.
+being sure your Director knows all your deadlines, etc. Then, keep track of your progress.

-Your advisor can help you think about how to schedule things, because your advisor
+Your Director can help you think about how to schedule things, because your Director

 has more experience in determining how long you will need to spend on the various

 stages of research, writing, and revising.
-Your advisor will not, however, supervise
+Your Director will not, however, supervise

-you to see that you meet deadliness; that is your responsibility.
+you to see that you meet deadlines; that is your responsibility.

-- Plan to spend a lot more time in reading and research than in the actual writing.
+- Plan to spend a lot of time doing reading and research in addition to the actual writing.